Fresh tagliatelle with wild garlic, smoked almond & asparagus…and wine

-If your using a pestle and mortar, which is best as it gets all the flavours out of the leaves just throw it in and smash it up to how you like.
+If you’re using a pestle and mortar, which is best as it gets all the flavours out of the leaves, just throw it in and smash it up to how you like.

-If your using a blender, which is second best, just throw it and smash it up how you like.
+If you’re using a blender, which is second best, just throw it and smash it up how you like.

-Put in the fridge till you ready to cook the pasta.
+Put in the fridge till you’re ready to cook the pasta.

 We use Splatenridden asparagus from outside my house, Paul is super nice and hardworking and its great to support him, plus his asparagus tastes great.